-The following table describes the fields editable in the Requested Configuration area in the RAID Configuration window.
+The following table describes the fields editable in the Requested Configuration area in the Raid Configuration window.
 The fields are described in the sequence they appear.
 You can select them using the TAB key.

 Field Name Description Storage type Specifies which storage type you will use.
-When both storage types are available, the following values are possible: Internal only External + Internal External only Number of RAIDs Specifies the number of raids you want to use.
+When both storage types are available, the following values are possible: Internal only External + Internal External only Number of raids Specifies the number of raids you want to use.
 Type the number of raids you want to use.
-RAID configuration type Specifies the RAID configuration type.
-The software is able to handle two RAID organizations: (4+1): RAID of 6 disks with 1 spare disk (5+1): RAID of 6 disks without spare disk
+Raid configuration type Specifies the raid configuration type.
+The software is able to handle two raid organizations: (4+1): raid of 5 disks (5+1): raid of 6 disks

-Current RAID Configuration
+Current Raid Configuration

 This area is used to display the raid status for the selected configuration when the EVS server is running a configuration.
-See section "RAID and Disk Status Window" on page 359 for more information.
+See section "Raid and Disk Status Window" on page 361 for more information.